Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 Another example of getting around SE is simply going off with your draw tool in hand such as AoI/TW/IU/IC.
 Especially with pass the turn piles you can use this to ignore the shuffle from the SE and just draw everything you need.
 This of course favours a LM line of play which may not always be optimal depending on the circumstances.
+It also means you must avoid using CB recursion or risking anything to the Graveyard that may be under threat or in multiples later.

 One trick to consider is, if you go off with an uncracked fetch and the draw spell in hand, you can use that and place a land in your stack to reduce it by a card ensuring your